Los Angeles Almanac Logo

 And we wish to mention...

-Miceli's, opened in Hollywood in 1949, claims to be the oldest Italian restaurant in Los Angeles.
+Miceli's, opened in Hollywood in 1949, lays claim to be the oldest Italian restaurant in Los Angeles.

-Otomisan, opened in Boyle Heights in 1956, claims to be the oldest Japanese restaurant in Los Angeles.
+Otomisan, opened in Boyle Heights in 1956, lays claim to be the oldest Japanese restaurant in Los Angeles.

-The Almanac mourns the closing of Clifton's Cafeteria, also once known as Clifton's Brookdale.
+Clifton's Cafeteria, once known as Clifton's Brookdale, closed in 2018.
 The restaurant, located at 648 S Broadway in Los Angeles, opened in 1935 as the second of eight Clifton's Cafeterias.
-It was closed in late 2018 to be reopened as "Clifton's Republic," a high-end bar.
+After its closure, it was reopened as "Clifton's Republic," a high-end bar.